 We will keep parents informed about their child’s behaviour, positive as well as negative.

 We will consult children, staff, parents and governors about our behaviour policy.

 We will not tolerate violence or threatening behaviour by pupils or parents.

 Pupils are part of discussions and assemblies related to what these mean and how they are shown.
 Our ethos promotes respect for others and this is reiterated through our individual classroom rules, as well as our whole school behaviour policy.
 We believe that self-regulation and respect are at the heart of good behaviour.
 We foster and expect good behaviour from all children.
 This means children are expected to treat each other and the school staff with respect because they know this is the right way to behave.

-At The Sylvester we have adopted the following school rules which are displayed in all classrooms as well as in communal areas of school:
+At Sylvester Primary Academy, we have adopted the following school rules which are displayed in all classrooms as well as in communal areas of school: